-The Graduate Program in Biomedical Sciences offers a masters degree in five programs:
+The Graduate Program in Biomedical Sciences offers a masters degree in six programs:

 Students are encouraged to review the departmental websites for more information by clicking the above links.